cavandonohoe/cavandonohoe/README.md

 # 👋 Hi, I’m Cavan Donohoe

-I am a data scientist working for GRAIL who specializes in R programming.
-I discovered R programming in 2019 (can you believe that was 4 years ago??) and have loved it since then.
+I am a data scientist who specializes in R programming.
+I discovered R programming in 2019 (can you believe that was 6 years ago??) and have loved it since then.
 I have a whole project list on my website listed below and a little bit more about me if you’d like to read on.